 You sent a message to this owner.

-We welcomed guests this summer from France, Italy, Britain, Brazil and, of course, various US states & our loyal California beachcombers.
-Without exception, all entered into the spirit of Dill 'n Thyme as a source of fun and worry-free time away from stress and gloomy (is it better?) economic woes.
+We welcomed guests last summer from France, Britain, and the Netherlands and, of course, various US states & our loyal California beachcombers.
+Without exception, all entered into the spirit of Dill 'n Thyme as a source of fun and worry-free time away from stress and strife.
 All of our guests even understood that our summer morning fog was vital sunscreen for those Coastal Redwood Trees that survived logging along the northern California coast.

 Our 2-bedroom little jewel, Dill 'n Thyme Cottage, is noted in the history books as the second cottage built for his family in 1911 by a Norwegian sea captain, whose estate sold it to the present owners in 1982.
 It underwent an architectural remodel in 1992, with special instructions to keep the New England cottage feel at the same time as maximizing the spectacular view, creating a totally secure seismic structure (after all, Tomales Bay is the San Andreas fault!), and providing all the carefree conveniences to vacationers, including unlimited bandwidth WiFi and DISH TV with a free Netflix account via Roku 3.